Kazakhstan–United States relations: Afghanistan and regional integration

-Nuclear Security and Nonproliferation
+Nuclear security and nonproliferation

-Then President Obama repeatedly emphasized Kazakhstan's important leadership role in global nuclear disarmament.
+Former United States President Barack Obama repeatedly emphasized Kazakhstan's important leadership role in global nuclear disarmament.

-The United States and Kazakhstan reaffirmed their shared commitment to prevent the spread of weapons of mass destruction.
-Threat reduction and nonproliferation remain a cornerstone of US-KZ joint efforts to ensure global and regional security.
-The United States welcomes Kazakhstan's efforts to establish a regional Nuclear Security Training Center in Kazakhstan.
-The United States supported Kazakhstan's offer to host an IAEA Low-Enriched Uranium Bank.
-The Obama administration worked closely with Nazarbayev administration to finalize the agreement for Kazakhstan to host the IAEA LEU Fuel Bank.
-In 2015, the U.S. government concluded an agreement with the IAEA to host a LEU bank in Kazakhstan.
+The U.S. and Kazakhstan reaffirmed their shared commitment to prevent the spread of weapons of mass destruction.
+Threat reduction and nonproliferation remains a cornerstone of the two countries' joint efforts to ensure global and regional security.
+The U.S. welcomed Kazakhstan's efforts to establish a regional Nuclear Security Training Center in Kazakhstan.
+The U.S. supported Kazakhstan's offer to host an IAEA Low-Enriched Uranium Bank.
+The Obama administration worked closely with the Nazarbayev administration to finalize the agreement for Kazakhstan to host the IAEA fuel bank, which concluded in 2015.

-Under the Cooperative Threat Reduction program, the United States spent $240 million to assist Kazakhstan in eliminating weapons of mass destruction and related infrastructure.
+Under the Cooperative Threat Reduction program, the U.S. spent $240 million to assist Kazakhstan in eliminating weapons of mass destruction and related infrastructure.

-During the 2014 Nuclear Security Summit at The Hague, Presidents Obama and Nazarbayev issued a joint statement confirming their shared commitment to nonproliferation and strengthening nuclear security.
+During the 2014 Nuclear Security Summit at The Hague, Obama and Nazarbayev issued a joint statement confirming their shared commitment to nonproliferation and strengthening nuclear security.
 The Joint Statement went on to state:

 The United States of America welcomes the Republic of Kazakhstan's activities to strengthen nuclear security and implement decisions of the Washington and Seoul Nuclear Security Summits, including by converting the VVR-K research reactor at the Institute of Nuclear Physics (INP) to low enriched uranium (LEU) fuel, downblending the INP's highly enriched uranium (HEU) material and removing the HEU spent fuel from the reactor.
 The United States and Kazakhstan will continue to work together to convert Kazakhstan's remaining HEU reactors to LEU fuel and eliminate all remaining HEU research reactor fuel as soon as technically feasible.

-The fourth Nuclear Security Summit (NSS 2016) took place on March 31 – April 1, 2016, in Washington D.C.
-President Nursultan Nazarbayev addressed the Summit saying that Kazakhstan is regarded as one of the twenty countries to have the highest level of security of the nuclear facilities and materials.
+The 2016 Nuclear Security Summit (NSS 2016) took place on March 31–April 1, 2016, in Washington, D.C.
+Nazarbayev addressed the Summit, saying that Kazakhstan is regarded as one of twenty countries to have the highest level of security of nuclear facilities and materials.
 Within the framework of the NSS 2016, Kazakhstan and the U.S. adopted the joint statement on cooperation in the sphere of non-proliferation and nuclear security.
-The sides also reiterated overall commitment to continue practical cooperation in that sphere.
+The sides also reiterated their overall commitment to continue practical cooperation in that sphere.